raggleton/NMSSM-Scan/README.md

 ```shell
 condor_queue `whoami`
 ```
+- As a benchmark, 10K points takes ~ 30 to 45 minutes.

 ###Analysis of spectrum files
 - First untar all the spectrum tarballs (**warning**, output will be large!):